-Creating a service using Service Discovery - Amazon Elastic Container Service
+Creating an Amazon ECS service that uses Service Discovery - Amazon Elastic Container Service

-The following tutorial shows how to create an ECS service containing a Fargate task that uses service discovery with the AWS CLI.
+Learn how to create a service containing a Fargate task that uses service discovery with the AWS CLI.

-For a list of AWS Regions that support service discovery, see Service discovery.
+For a list of AWS Regions that support service discovery, see Use service discovery to connect Amazon ECS services with DNS names.

 For information about the Regions that support Fargate, see Supported Regions for Amazon ECS on AWS Fargate.